Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 2. Mount Hope Cemetery

-As America’s first municipal Victorian cemetery, Mount Hope is as much a walk through history as it is a place of reflection.
+As America’s first municipal Victorian cemetery, Mount Hope is as much a walk through history as a place of reflection.
 Spanning 196 acres of glacially carved hills, winding paths, and a nationally recognized arboretum, it’s the final resting place of influential figures like Nathaniel Rochester, Susan B. Anthony, and Frederick Douglass.
-Whether you’re drawn to history, photography, or guided walks, Mount Hope offers a profoundly moving experience where nature and legacy intertwine. fomh.org
+Whether drawn to history, photography, or guided walks, Mount Hope offers a profoundly moving experience where nature and legacy intertwine. fomh.org

 Explore More